 “That’s one handy ability to have!
 Are you sure Mother Gaia doesn’t want You as Squad Leader?”
+Zero added in.

 “I’m sure.
 I don’t possess the Leadership abilities that you do, Zero.
 I’m more … introverted.”
 Han said scratching his head and laughing a little.

 “Oh, well I guess that makes sense.”

 This guy … his ability is incredible!
 Seren thought to herself.